DC23/workflows/_episodes/02-snakefiles.md

 ~~~
 {: .language-bash}

-By default, Snakemake tells us what it's doing as it executes actions:
+Snakemake tells us what it's doing as it executes actions:

 ~~~
 Provided cores: 1